WhiteWolf82/whitewolf82.github.io/_pages/about.md

 I am Luoxuan Weng, currently a Ph.D. student in Computer Engineering at the <a href="https://zjuvag.org/">Visual Analytics and Intelligence Group of ZJU (ZJUVAI)</a>, under the supervision of Prof. <a href="http://www.cad.zju.edu.cn/home/chenwei/">Wei Chen</a>.
 Before that, I received my B.S. degree in Software Engineering from Zhejiang University.

 My research interests broadly lie in the intersection of visual analytics, human-centered computing, and natural language processing.
 I design and implement novel visualization systems that enable users to interact with data and machines more efficiently.
-Recently, I am specifically interested in natural language interaction, with the aim of discovering enhanced techniques for engaging with large language models (LLMs).
+Recently, I am specifically interested in natural language interaction, aiming at exploring enhanced techniques for interacting with large language models (LLMs).

+Besides, I am passionate about photography and traveling.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.